 New Filing Compliance Procedures for Non-Resident U.S. Taxpayers

-The IRS is aware that some U.S. taxpayers living abroad have failed to timely file U.S. federal income tax returns or Reports of Foreign Bank and Financial Accounts (FBARs), Form TD F 90-22.1.
+The IRS is aware that some U.S. taxpayers living abroad have failed to timely file U.S. federal income tax returns or Reports of Foreign Bank and Financial Accounts (FBARs).
 Some of these taxpayers have recently become aware of their filing obligations and now seek to come into compliance with the law.
 The Service is announcing a new procedure for current non-residents including, but not limited to, dual citizens who have not filed U.S. income tax and information returns to file their delinquent returns.
 This procedure will go into effect on Sept.
 1, 2012.

 Description of proposed new procedure: